-"I knew I wanted to work in finance and, as the only truly international investment bank in Australia, Macquarie felt exciting," Maria explains.
+"I knew I wanted to work in finance and, as the only truly international financial services institution in Australia, Macquarie felt exciting," Maria explains.

 She secured a client-facing role in Debt Markets, in what was then known as Treasury and Commodities.
 Her role involved arranging asset-backed transactions for smaller authorised deposit-taking institutions and non-bank lenders.

 "I enjoyed the pace and buzz of the dealing room," Maria says.
 "But the insight into how treasury operated was also interesting to me."

 She also liked the fact that Macquarie offered great career mobility through its global offices and took advantage of this by moving to London in 2008.

 "London is a big financial centre and I'd always wanted to work there," Maria says.
 "I was fortunate to be able to get a transfer within Macquarie Capital's Debt Structuring team to advise infrastructure clients throughout Europe."